Determined and Relentless Representation

 • Spinal cord stimulator

-Arkansas allows accident victims to pursue compensation for damages from the at-fault driver.
-When you can show that another party’s negligence caused your accident, they should pay for the economic and noneconomic damages it has caused you through their insurance.
+Arkansas law allows Fort Smith car accident victims to pursue damages from the at-fault driver.
+When you can show that another party’s negligence caused your crash and resulting neck injuries, they should pay for the economic and non-economic damages it has caused you through their insurance.

-Contact the Law Office of Jason M. Hatfield, P.A. for a Free Case Review
+Contact the Law Office of Jason M. Hatfield, P.A.
+Today

-The Law Office of Jason M. Hatfield, P.A. serves all Northwest Arkansas, including Fort Smith, Fayetteville, Bentonville, Springdale and Rogers.
+The Law Office of Jason M. Hatfield, P.A. serves all of Northwest Arkansas, including Fort Smith, Fayetteville, Bentonville, Springdale, and Rogers.
 For a free case review, call (479) 361-3575.

 OR